Tyler State Park (Texas): Plants

-Fauna
+Animals

-Mammal species are in the park are characteristic of East Texas; white-tailed deer, eastern gray squirrel, raccoon, Virginia opossum, nine-banded armadillo, striped skunk and coyote.
+Mammal species are in the park are characteristic of East Texas; white-tailed deer, eastern gray squirrel, raccoon, Virginia opossum, Mexican long-nosed armadillo, striped skunk and coyote.
 The Texas rat snake, eastern copperhead and green anole are the most common reptiles encountered.
 Over 200 species of birds have been identified in the park.
 The pine warbler, American robin, brown-headed nuthatch, turkey vulture and black vulture can be seen year-round.
-Popular fish in Tyler State Park include crappie, perch, catfish, and bass.
+Popular fish in Tyler State Park include bluegill, channel catfish, largemouth bass and rainbow trout.